quantgirluk/advent-calendar-2025/docs/source/day_14_capm.rst

 Where:

-- :math:`E(R_i)` is the expected return of the capital asset
+- :math:`E(R_i)` is the expected return of the asset or portfolio,
 - :math:`R_f` is the risk-free rate of return,
 - :math:`E(R_m)` is the expected return of the market
-- :math:`\beta_i` (the beta) is the sensitivity of the expected excess asset returns to the expected excess beta of the investment
+- :math:`\beta_i` (the beta) is the sensitivity of the expected excess asset returns to the expected excess market returns, also known as the systematic risk of the asset.

 Moreover,